Homeowner FAQ

 How does the assessment work?

-You answer a short wizard about your property (ZIP, property type, damage type, affected rooms, visible conditions) and upload photos of the damage.
-Caro, our vision-language AI system, analyzes the information and returns a severity score, detailed observations, a broad cost range, recommended next steps, and risk flags.
-The whole process takes about 3 minutes.
+You answer a short wizard about your property (ZIP, property type, damage type, affected rooms, visible conditions), and you can attach photos to document the damage.
+Caro, our rule-based assessment engine, analyzes your answers and returns a severity score, detailed observations, a broad cost range, recommended next steps, and risk flags.
+The whole process takes about 5 minutes.
+See the AI Disclosure for exactly how reports are generated.

 Is this an insurance estimate?